 The Westpac Group is proud to support the development of the Neurodiversity Hub initiative.
 We know the value of hiring for neurodiversity, with our Tailored Talent program bringing quality applicants into the Westpac Group since 2017.
 We’re proud to be working with universities and corporate Australia to support neurodiverse students into careers that benefit our customers and our community.

 ANZ is excited to be involved in developing the Neurodiversity Hub initiative.
 Though our Spectrum Program, we have experienced the benefits of employing neurodivergent people.
 The hub will build on this, making it easier for students and employers to connect, and helping to address the unacceptably high levels of unemployment and wasted talent in this community.

-NAB is pleased to support the NDH initiative to provide opportunities for neurodivergent students to realise careers in their chosen fields.
+NAB is pleased to support the NDH initiative and, via our Neurodiversity at NAB program, to provide opportunities for neurodivergent students to realise careers in their chosen fields.

 Xceptional is excited about contributing to the NDH to carve out a new future for neurodiverse students and jobseekers.
 We are providing opportunities both at Xceptional and also with our partner companies across the IT industry.
 This is an exciting time as more and more companies are embracing the autism advantage.

 Uptimize, the leading provider of scalable neurodiversity training resources, plans to bring a specific set of tools and resources to the neurodiversity hub model.

 Peoplebank is Australia’s largest IT and Digital Recruitment Specialist placing more than 4,500 candidates per year.
 We are partnering with organisations to give Neurodiverse candidates an edge in gaining meaningful careers.

 Integrate offers assessment, education and training, recruiting and employment support services to employers to help them in their efforts to identify, recruit and retain qualified professionals on the autism spectrum.